Stairs. Entry group. Materials. Doors. Locks. Design

 • ability to repel moisture;

-• practicality, longevity.
+• practicality, long service life.

 Manufacturers artificial material managed to endow it with many qualities of fluff.

-• the ability to retain heat well;
+• ability to retain heat well;

 • moisture resistance;